Why slime is so valuable for kids (and adults).

 -> Learn how to limit messy play and clean up responsibly

--> It is an opportunity to make the world your own and express yourself through your senses and play.
+-> It is a way to make the world your own and to express yourself through the senses and play.

 -> Excellent bonding time as a family or in the professional field.
-Kids really appreciate when adults play messy games with them and it's a great icebreaker
+Children really appreciate it when adults play messy games with them, and it's a great icebreaker.

--> Slime can be seen as a fidget toy and can help keep the hands busy in the absence of sensory input, increasing the ability to concentrate.
+-> Slime can be seen as a fidget toy and can help keep the hands busy when there is a lack of sensory input, thus increasing concentration.

--> It can also help children deal with fear, stress and aggression and other big feelings.
-If you teach it to children, they can later use this tool independently to deal with anxiety, stress or concentration problems.
+-> It can also help children deal with fear, stress, aggression, and other big emotions.
+If you teach it to children, they can later use this tool independently to deal with fear, stress, or concentration problems.

--> Slime offers children a game in which there are no expectations of them producing a successful 'product' (e.g. like with clay and dough).
-You have permission to simply exist and experience, which can be very liberating.
+-> Slime offers children a game where there are no expectations of them creating a successful 'product' (like with clay and play dough).
+They have permission to simply exist and experience, which can be very liberating.

--> It is best to observe the child to see whether he or she generally likes messy play .
-For few children it is sensory overload.
-But if the child likes playdough, mud and sand, then slime is the perfect toy
+-> It's best to observe your child to see if they generally enjoy messy play .
+For some children, it's a sensory overload.
+But if your child likes play dough, mud, and sand, then slime is the perfect toy.

 It's not just children who benefit from playing with slime.
-Adults can also use it to keep their hands busy, to pursue their own urge to explore and to reduce stress, among other things.
+Adults can also use it as a hand activity, to satisfy their curiosity, and to relieve stress.

-- Many comments and reviews of slimes show that slime helps adults deal with anxiety and stress and contributes to reducing anxiety and stress.
+- Many comments and reviews of slimes show that slime helps adults cope with anxiety and stress and contributes to anxiety and stress reduction.

-- Working and playing with slime can be used as a hand training tool as a therapy tool , for example after a broken hand
+- Working and playing with slime can be used as a training for the hands as a therapy tool , for example after a broken hand

 - According to Pliske, Stauffer and Werner-Lin , (messy) play with the hands can even offer adults with adverse childhood experiences (ACEs) a form of self-care and healing (cf. Pliske et al. 2021).

-- In a study by Forsyth and Trevarrow, addressing the sensory needs (including sensory play) of adults was shown to have a positive impact on mental health .
+- A study by Forsyth and Trevarrow showed a positive impact on mental health by addressing the sensory needs (including sensory play) of adults.

-In an acute psychiatric ward for men, a 'sensory room' was created, a place where patients could find peace and, among other things (rocking chair, weighted blankets, noise-cancelling headphones, lighting options) and fidget toys (cf. Forsyth & Trevarrow , 2018, p.
+A 'sensory room' was created in an acute psychiatric ward for men.
+It was a place where patients could find peace and engage with fidget toys, among other things (a rocking chair, weighted blankets, noise-cancelling headphones, and lighting options) (see Forsyth & Trevarrow, 2018, p.
 1691).
-The room was intended to be used for de-escalation (to calm down when one is emotionally upset or to prevent conflicts from escalating) and it was also used to prepare for stressful events.
-The setting was crucial: there was a separate quiet room and the various (sensory) needs of the patients were taken into account.
-Fidget toys were part of an overall concept and could offer people a tool with which they learned to deal with their emotional stress (cf. Forsyth & Trevarrow, 2018, p.
+The room was intended to serve as a de-escalation space (a place to calm down when emotionally upset or to prevent conflicts from escalating) and was also used to prepare for stressful events.
+The setting was crucial in providing a separate quiet room and taking the patients' various (sensory) needs into account.
+Fidget toys were part of an overall concept and could provide people with a tool to help them learn to cope with their emotional stress (see Forsyth & Trevarrow, 2018, p.
 1692ff).

-It also turned out that the employees also benefited from this and that the space and the utensils provided allowed them to respond to their own emotional needs, among other things (cf. Forsyth & Trevarrow, 2018, p.
+It also turned out that the employees also benefited from this and were able to respond to their own emotional needs, among other things, through the space and the utensils provided (see Forsyth & Trevarrow, 2018, p.
 1694).

-Adults have sensory needs too and it's just fun to play with slime.
+Adults have sensory needs too, and playing with slime is just plain fun .
 Give it a try 😊

 Summary:

 Slime can also offer a lot to adults.
-It can be used to deal with stress, anxiety and other unpleasant feelings .
-It can also help you concentrate .
-It can also contribute to healing the inner child or training after hand injuries .
-And ultimately it's just fun! 😊
+It can be used to cope with stress, anxiety, and other unpleasant feelings .
+It can also help with concentration .
+It can also contribute to healing your inner child or even help with training after hand injuries .
+And ultimately, it's just plain fun! 😊

 All sources: